albarrank/mixed-messages/README.md

 # Mixed-messages
-This is a node.js application where you can genereate randomized 3 word quotes buy using fs module in node.js.
+This is a node.js application where you can generate randomized 3 word quotes by using the fs module in node.js.

 ## Table of contents
 * [General Info](#general-information)